 gain from the start of the hike).
 It took us about 2 hours and 15

 minutes to get here (a distance of approximately 3.4 km), with an

 average moving speed of 2.1 km per hour.

 Hudson Bay Mountain - Smithers hiking - Glacier Gulch trail

-22. While specialized equipment and training are required to safely hike
+22. While specialized equipment and training are required

 its edge was covered with numerous stones, making traction easy.
 That

 said, it's a risky proposition, considering the melting season.